amplience/dc-extension-bynder/docs/CONFIGURATION.md

 All requests are triaged and evaluated by the Amplience product team who may ask the requester for more information.

-The Amplience product team has discretion on whether features will be put onto the roadmap or not.
-And control over priorities and timing based on other priorities.
+The Amplience product team has discretion on whether features will be put onto the roadmap or not, and control over priorities and timing based on other priorities.

 ## Public listings